 Red Devon : Recovering : Slow Ark Food of Taste

-From the Saxon era, we find written records describing their meticulous care and management of their livestock.
+Also, we found written records from the Saxon era describing their meticulous care and management of their livestock.

-Few other specifics are known until livestock literature became prevalent in the 18th and 19th century.
-In these writings, the cattle from North Devon are praised for their ability to finish on forage, their value at market, and for their vastly superior beef among other traits.
+Moreover, few other specifics were in existence until livestock literature became prevalent in the 18th and 19th century.
+In these writings, we saw that they praise the cattle from North Devon for their ability to finish on forage, their value at market, and for their vastly superior beef among other traits.
 This did not happen by accident since their keepers were held in equal esteem for their attention to detail and their devotion.

 As a result, the breed was in demand in places as far away as the West Indies and were already in the Colonies.

 Devon arrived in 1623 aboard the ship Charity: one bull and three heifers, the first American Red Devons.

 Since then, the breed has remained remarkably pure, considering the rapid denigration of other notable breeds on our Continent during the grain years following World War II.
 Likewise, It has maintained its amazing and excellent traits which include meat quality, cut-out percentage, reproductive ability, early maturity, calving ease, consistency, and prepotency.
 In addition, Devon were not only wanted for their meat and reproductive qualities.
 On the Oregon trail they were the sought after as Oxen.